-If linear regression is used, many methods continue to specify a minimum correlation coefficient for evaluating the quality of the calibration model (y = mx + b).
-If the minimum correlation coefficient is not specified, then the minimum value is 0.995.
-Compare each calibration point to the curve by recalculating its concentration.
-If any recalculated concentration is not within the method's acceptance criteria, identify the source of any outlier and correct before sample quantitation.
-Alternatively, a method's calibration can be judged against a reference method by measuring the method's calibration linearity or %RSD among the response factors at each calibration level or concentration.
-Additional alternative approaches have emerged where some methods may evaluate either linear or nonlinear calibration quality using specifications for relative error (RE) or percent relative standard error (%RSE).4.5
+If linear regression is used, use the minimum correlation coefficient specified in the method.
+If the minimum correlation coefficient is not specified, then a minimum value of 0.995 is recommended.
+Compare each calibration point to the curve and recalculate.
+If any recalculated values are not within the method's acceptance criteria, identify the source of outlier(s) and correct before sample quantitation.
+Alternately, a method's calibration can be judged against a reference method by measuring the method's "calibration linearity" or %RSD among the "response factors" at each calibration level or concentration.2

-Use an initial calibration with any of the above functions (response factor, calibration factor, or calibration curve) to quantitate the analytes of interest in samples.
-Use calibration verification (see $\P$ c below) only for initial calibration checks, not for sample quantitation, unless otherwise specified by the method being used.
+Use initial calibration with any of the above functions (response factor, calibration factor, or calibration curve) to quantitate analytes of interest in samples.
+Use calibration verification (see ¶ c below) only for initial-calibration checks, not for sample quantitation, unless otherwise specified by the method of choice.
 Perform initial calibration when the instrument is set up and whenever calibration-verification criteria are not met.

 c.
 Calibration verification: In calibration verification, analysts periodically use a calibration standard to confirm that instrument performance has not changed significantly since initial calibration.
 Base this verification on time (e.g., every 12 h) or on the number of samples analyzed (e.g., after every 10 samples).
 Verify calibration by analyzing one standard at a concentration near or at the midpoint of the calibration range.
 Evaluate the calibration-verification analysis based either on allowable deviations from the values obtained in the initial calibration or from specific points on the calibration curve.
-If the calibration verification is out of control, then take corrective action, including reanalysis of any affected samples.
-Refer to the method being used for the frequency of and acceptance criteria for calibration verification.
+If the calibration verification is out of control, then take corrective action, including re-analysis of any affected samples.
+Refer to the method of choice for the frequency of and acceptance criteria for calibration verification.